SamuelWhitton/natural-daina/README.md

 ### Assigning Instance Methods in Constructors

-|+ assign unimplemented instance methods in a constructor
-|+ constructor can be different levels of partial and cannot be external or class visible unless all unimplemented methods are implemented, including onces that are inherited but not overriden ([See Visibility and Inheritance of Constructors and Type Methods](#visibility-and-inheritance-of-constructors-and-type-methods))
-|+ when inherited you must first override with unimplemented before assigning in constructor
-|+ when calling constructor it will inherit the implemented/unimplemented methods of that specific constructor, including self constructors, can be ext or class vis if fully constructed
-|+ pointer constructor inherits all methods as implemented always (obv since inheriting from existing implemented object)
-|+ can be done inside [Anonymous Class Objects](#anonymous-class-objects), all methods must be implemented:

-asdf

 Unimplimented instance methods can be assigned within a constructor.
 Each unimplemented method can only be assigned one time within each constructor.
 In the following example, constructors **default** and **square** both assign **:width** and **:height**, such that **defaultDisplay** is 1080x720 and **squareDisplay** is 480x480.
 ```
 [] (Integer, DisplayParameters) {